Pulsar PG12000B - 9500/12000W Dual Fuel Generator With Electric Start

 Power & Run Time

-The Pulsar PG12000B, equipped with dual-fuel technology and delivering 120/240V, ensures both power and versatility.
-Running on gasoline, it delivers a running wattage of 9,500W and a starting wattage of 12,000W.
-On propane, it provides 8,550 running watts and 10,800 starting watts.
+Featuring dual-fuel technology, the Pulsar PG12000B provides 120/240V, as well as versatility and power.
+Running on gasoline, it delivers a running wattage of 9,500W and a peak wattage of 12,000W.
+Alternatively, when fueled by propane, it offers 8,550 running watts and 10,800 peak watts.

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The generator features a conventional pull-start mechanism and also a hassle-free and practical electric starter (battery included).
+The generator features a manual recoil starter system and also a no-fuss and convenient electric starter (battery included).
 It is rated for a noise of 74 dBA (just slightly more noisy than a dishwasher).

-Regarding its running time, the PG12000B, with a 8 gallons fuel tank, can operate for around 12 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 0.67 gallons per hour).
-It also offers around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH) of operation when using propane.
+As for its running time, the PG12000B, along with its 8 gallons fuel capacity, can run for around 12 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.67 GPH).
+If propane is used, it can operate for around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).

 Outlets

-Additionally, it features 1 DC outlet: there's a 12V 8A output offering a convenient battery charging option.
+Additionally, it offers 1 DC outlet: there's a 12V 8A output enabling simple battery charging for added ease.

 Portability

-With dimensions of L28.5 x W21 x H22 in, the standard open frame design of the Pulsar PG12000B provides stability and easy maintenance access to components, as well as good air circulation.
-The design is ideal for rough environments and demanding outdoor use.
+With its L28.5 x W21 x H22 in dimensions, the open frame structure of the Pulsar PG12000B provides stability, simplified maintenance access to components, and better air cooling than enclosed units.
+This type of design is ideal for tough environments and heavy outdoor use.

-Since the generator weighs 205 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
+Despite its weight of 205 lbs, the generator is considered 'portable,' signifying its capability to be moved, albeit its heaviness may hinder easy transport.
 Nevertheless, thanks to its wheel kit (⌀10") and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

 Features

-The PG12000B's control center features a convenient meter, providing voltage, frequency, and lifetime hours data to aid you with the monitoring of its status and activity.
+The control panel of the PG12000B is equipped with a convenient meter, displaying voltage, frequency, and lifetime hours information, aiding in monitoring its status and activity.

-Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Pulsar PG12000B ships with supplementary accessories: tool kit, funnel and propane hose.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Pulsar PG12000B ships with supplementary accessories: propane hose, funnel and tool kit.

 Product Video